GantMan/Public_Speaking_Hits/README.md

 * Think of a person who's very likable and has a sense of humor, and then say "That's the last time I ever do ______'s jokes" - [Gant Laborde](https://gantlaborde.com/)
 * "Services for that joke will be held 2pm on Sunday" - Current Comedy Newsletter
 * "It was nothing.
 You can tell by the applause." - [Tom Ogden](http://tomogden.com/)
+* "Well, I've always been told that laughter is the best medicine.
+I guess that joke was more of a placebo." - [chatGPT](https://chat.openai.com/chat)

 ### Technical Difficulty